k2view-academy/K2View-Academy/articles/04_fabric_studio/29_web_k2exchange_create_and_edit.md

 Studio lets you execute several actions for packaging and publishing extensions:

-* Building a **VSIX Package** – an extension installer package file (a zip like format), which contains all the extension's necessary components.
-It includes the extension's source code, metadata, any required resources or dependencies and Installation instructions, as defined during the extension preparations.
+* Building a **VSIX Package** – an extension installer package file (a zip-like format), which contains all of the extension's necessary components.
+It includes the extension's source code, metadata, any required resources or dependencies and Installation instructions as defined during the extension preparations.

    VSIX can be imported into Studio.
 This is a good practice for testing an extension before publishing it, or use it when you cannot publish it to the K2exchange store/registry.